kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0250 Oversales.md

 \(3\) Compensation shall be 400% of the fare to the passenger's destination or first stopover, with a maximum of \$1,350, if the carrier does not offer alternate transportation that, at the time the arrangement is made, is planned to arrive at the airport of the passenger's first stopover, or if none, the airport of the passenger's final destination less than two hours after the planned arrival time of the passenger's original flight.

-\(b\) Subject to the exceptions provided in §250.6, a carrier to whom this part applies as described in §250.2 shall pay compensation to passengers in foreign air transportation who are denied boarding involuntarily at a U.S. airport from an oversold flight as follows:
+\(b\) Subject to the exceptions provided in [[Volume 4/A Economic regulations/0250 Oversales.md#§250.6   Exceptions to eligibility for denied boarding compensation.|§250.6]], a carrier to whom this part applies as described in [[Volume 4/A Economic regulations/0250 Oversales.md#§250.2   Applicability.|§250.2]] shall pay compensation to passengers in foreign air transportation who are denied boarding involuntarily at a U.S. airport from an oversold flight as follows:

 \(1\) No compensation is required if the carrier offers alternate transportation that, at the time the arrangement is made, is planned to arrive at the airport of the passenger's first stopover, or if not, the airport of the passenger's final destination not later than one hour after the planned arrival time of the passenger's original flight;